 Reasonable length – minimum of 500 words, max around 1200 words.

 Links URL links to high-quality sources of information you mention in the article are welcome.
-We will provide an author credit with a link to your website.
+We will provide an author credit with a link to your website if relevant.

 No overt commercial plugs.
 A good quality article that’s really useful is a better plug for your services than an outright advert.
 By all means, do write about your area of expertise, just don’t use it to bang on about your own services or product – that’s an advert not a blog post.
 It’s a fine line, but aim to keep it subtle!
 Your profile and business will be promoted at the end of your article.